santaclarauniversity/scu-bulletins/graduate-bulletin/markdown_files/2021-2022/chapter-5-mba_curriculum.md

 The SCU Anywhere Program allows students to take electives on-campus or online from another Master's program.
 This applies to the Evening MBA, Online MBA, Online MS in Marketing and Online MS in Finance and Analytics Programs.
 The SCU Anywhere Program will offer greater flexibility and course availability for all Online and Evening MBA students.
 Students may take up to 12-units of elective credit in another program.
 Tuition fees will be based on the student's original program.

 **Evening MBA students** must complete an online student success seminar before they begin their first online course.
 Students will have access to the online student success seminar approximately 4 - 6 weeks before the course begins.
 Online courses are largely asynchronous, structured with weekly modules, and students login at their convenience to complete their coursework.
 For all courses, Module 0 provides an overview of each course (including the syllabus) and opens the Friday before the first day of instruction.
 Students may access the full course beginning on the first day of class.
-Online courses will take place at [http://onlinelearning.scu.edu/](http://onlinelearning.scu.edu/).
-If you encounter technical difficulties, call 833-822-2276 or email mba@scu.edu.
+Online courses will take place at [[http://onlinelearning.scu.edu/]{.underline}](http://onlinelearning.scu.edu/).
+If you encounter technical difficulties, call 833-822-2276 or email mba\@scu.edu.

 **Online students** must use a separate Camino tile for on-campus courses.
-Do not access it via [https://onlinelearning.scu.edu](https://onlinelearning.scu.edu/).
-Instead, access it through the Camino tile via [SCU's Single Sign-On Portal](https://www.scu.edu/apps/login/).
+Do not access it via [[https://onlinelearning.scu.edu]{.underline}](https://onlinelearning.scu.edu/).
+Instead, access it through the Camino tile via [[SCU's Single Sign-On Portal]{.underline}](https://www.scu.edu/apps/login/).

 STEM MBA Program
 ----------------

-The new designation certifies the Data Science and Business Analytics [curriculum](https://www.scu.edu/business/graduate-degrees/student-services/academic/concentrations/data-science-and-business-analytics/) as a Science, Technology, Engineering, and Mathematics program by the U.S. Department of Homeland Security and reflects a curricular focus on business skills with an emphasis on STEM applications.
+The new designation certifies the Data Science and Business Analytics [[curriculum]{.underline}](https://www.scu.edu/business/graduate-degrees/student-services/academic/concentrations/data-science-and-business-analytics/) as a Science, Technology, Engineering, and Mathematics program by the U.S. Department of Homeland Security and reflects a curricular focus on business skills with an emphasis on STEM applications.
 International students in the DSBA program who are on an F-1 visa will now be able to work in the U.S. for up to three years following graduation under the Optional Practical Training (OPT) program.
-Read the Press Release [here](https://www.scu.edu/business/news/top-stories/evening-mba-receives-stem-designation.html).
+Read the Press Release [[here]{.underline}](https://www.scu.edu/business/news/top-stories/evening-mba-receives-stem-designation.html).

 *Faculty Coordinators: Sanjiv Das (Finance and Business Analytics) and Xiaojing Dong (Marketing and Business Analytics)*